Environment-Aware Indoor LoRaWAN Path Loss: Parametric Regression Comparisons, Shadow Fading, and Calibrated Fade Margins: Background

 } {

 } {

 }

-The standard OLS objective in \eqref{eq:ols-phi} is augmented with penalty terms to improve stability, interpretability, and out-of-sample performance.
-Lasso, defined by \eqref{eq:lasso-phi}, uses an \(\ell_{1}\) penalty that can drive some coefficients to zero and produce a compact model.
-In indoor WLAN fingerprinting, such sparsity reduced localization error and, with a modest extension, enabled the identification of outlier access points \cite{khalajmehrabadiJointIndoorWLAN2017}.
-Ridge, given in \eqref{eq:ridge-phi}, uses an $\ell_2$ penalty that shrinks all coefficients while keeping them nonzero, which is valuable when predictors are highly correlated.
+The standard ordinary least squares (OLS) objective in Eq.~\eqref{eq:ols-phi} is augmented with penalty terms to improve stability, interpretability, and out-of-sample performance.
+Lasso, defined by Eq.~\eqref{eq:lasso-phi}, uses an $\ell_{1}$ penalty that can drive some coefficients to zero and produce a compact model.
+In indoor Wi-Fi fingerprinting, such sparsity reduced localization error and, with a modest extension, enabled the identification of outlier access points \cite{khalajmehrabadiJointIndoorWLAN2017}.
+Ridge, given in Eq.~\eqref{eq:ridge-phi}, uses an $\ell_2$ penalty that shrinks all coefficients while keeping them nonzero, which is valuable when predictors are highly correlated.
 Comparative LoRa measurements report similar indoor behavior for Ridge and Lasso.
-In contrast, simple linear models degrade outdoors, which points to the importance of feature design and mild nonlinearity over the specific penalty choice in that scenario \cite{bhavanamExploringLoRaSignal2024}.
-Elastic Net, specified in \eqref{eq:enet-phi}, combines $\ell_1$ and $\ell_2$ penalties and performs feature selection while retaining groups of correlated variables.
+In contrast, simple linear models degrade outdoors, suggesting the importance of feature design and mild nonlinearity over the specific penalty choice in that scenario \cite{bhavanamExploringLoRaSignal2024}.
+Elastic Net, specified in Eq.~\eqref{eq:enet-phi}, combines $\ell_1$ and $\ell_2$ penalties and performs feature selection while retaining groups of correlated variables.
 It has demonstrated strong performance with correlated received signal strength features in a wireless local area network \cite{khalajmehrabadiJointIndoorWLAN2017} and has served effectively as a global regressor in visible-light positioning, remaining accurate with few training samples when paired with a lightweight residual-correction step \cite{linIndoorNLOSVLPSystem2025}.
 Across these works, predictors are standardized, and penalty parameters are selected using cross-validation.
 Elastic Net offers a balanced default for strongly correlated feature sets, which are common in indoor sensing.
-Ridge preserves stability without removing variables, while Lasso yields a compact and interpretable subset of predictors.
+Ridge preserves stability without removing variables, whereas Lasso yields a compact, interpretable subset of predictors.